Bringing plants indoors for fall - Pro tips for a successful winter

 Tiny cactus in white planter

-If the plant has outgrown its current pot, to maintain healthy plants, it is a good idea to repot the plants in fresh potting soil.
+If the plant has outgrown its current pot, to maintain healthy growth, it is a good idea to repot your indoor plants in fresh soil.
 Reminder, make sure to use a pot with drainage holes.
 Also make sure to use the right kind of potting mix for your plant.

 Debug plants and remove unwanted pests